Gura73/DivanLocK/README.md

 # DivanLocK
-DIY smart doorlocl with stepper drive and ESP32 for Home Assistant
+DIY smart doorlock with stepper drive and ESP32 for Home Assistant